SavenkovIgor/TermGraph/README.md

 Also you can build it with python script at repository root.

-Try `./project.py --deps-install --build --run`, it would build and run desktop version
+Try `./project.py --bootstrap --build --run`, it would build and run desktop version

 ## :alembic: Tests